DurvalPCN/dac-academic-research/README.md

 - folder `extracted-data` containing:
 	- `papers-count10-authors.json` containing the data for each paper analysed, maximum 10 per author
+- folder `google-refine-project.dac-academic-research` containing the exported project from OpenRefine
+- folder `ontology` containing:
+	- `dac.owl` the ontology created for the project
 - folder `php-jquery-extraction` containing:
 	- `extraction.php` containing the code used (along with Academic Research API) to extract the data
 	- `authors.csv` containing the list of authors to be searched in the Academic Research
-- folder `google-refine-project.dac-academic-research` containing the exported project from OpenRefine
+- `academic-research-exported-data.rdf` containing the data properly exported in RDF

 Feel free to perform a pull request to the project, implementing additional functions or improving some of the existents.